-- 1. Coordinate with the Executive Director to - a.
+- 1. Coordinate with the Executive Director to conduct an initial meeting of the Suicide Prevention Crisis Team to: - a.
 Confirm death and cause. - b.
-Identify a staff member to contact the deceased's family (within 24 hours).
+Identify a staff member to contact deceased's family (within 24 hours). - c.

-- c.
 Enact the Suicide Postvention Response. - d.
 Notify all staff members (ideally in-person or via phone, not via e-mail or mass notification). - 2.
 Coordinate an all-staff meeting, to include: - a.
 Notification (if not already conducted) to staff about suicide death. - b.
 Emotional support and resources available to staff. - c.
 Notification to students about suicide death and the availability of support services (if this is the protocol that is decided by administration). - d.
 Share information that is relevant and that which you have permission to disclose. - 3.
-Prepare staff to respond to the needs of students regarding the following: - a.
-Review of protocols for referring students for support/assessment. - b.
-Talking points for staff to notify students. - c.
-Resources available to students (on and off campus). - 4.
-Identify students significantly affected by suicide death and other students at risk of imitative behavior. - 5.
-Identify students affected by suicide death but not at risk of imitative behavior. - 6.
-Communicate with the larger school community about the suicide death.
-Staff shall not share explicit, graphic, or dramatic content, including the manner of death. - 7.
-Ensure that all communications, documents, materials related to messaging about suicide avoid discussing details about method of suicide, avoid oversimplifying (i.e. identifying singular cause of suicide), avoid sensational language, and only includes clear, respectful, people-first language that encourages an environment free of stigma.
-As part of safe messaging for suicide, we use specific terminology when referring to actions related to suicide or suicidal behavior:
+Prepare staff to respond to needs of students regarding the following: - a.
+Review signs of emotional distress and suicide ideation. - b.
+Review of protocols for referring students for support/assessment. - c.
+Develop and provide supports to staff in responding to student reactions. - d.
+Talking points for staff to notify students. - e.
+Share school and community-based resources available to students (on and off campus). - 4.
+Identify students significantly affected by suicide death and other students at risk of imitative behavior, and immediately refer them to a school-based mental health professional.